 Locking in the heel for increased support, you’ve got the Speed Chassis, while the updated grip pattern gives you enhanced traction leading to better overall performance.

 Super smooth and responsive, thanks to the added Floatride Energy cushioning in the forefoot, Reebok Nano X1 Pursuit is a gym-ready pair of 3D-printed shoes you’d want to have.

 Tekela V3+ Magia FG

-Makers of Ekela V3, an innovative piece of footwear in the shoe industry, the manufacturing method employed by New Balance is 3D printing liquid resin layer by layer.
+Makers of Ekela V3, a clever piece of footwear in the shoe industry, the manufacturing method employed by New Balance is 3D printing liquid resin layer by layer.

 With a shock-absorbing layer, Tekela V3+ Magia FG is a 3D-printed shoe designed for soccer and optimal performance.